Longitudinal Administrative Databank (LAD)

 The longitudinal nature of the LAD permits custom-tailored research into dynamic phenomena, as well as representative cross-sectional patterns.
 Data are mainly used by government departments to evaluate programs and support policy recommendations.
 Academics, private consultants and Statistics Canada researchers also use the data for analyses of socio-economic conditions.

-Reference period: The calendar years, 1982 to 2014.
+Reference period: The calendar years.
 Calendar year "y" for income; end of calendar year "y" for age; point in time (usually April of calendar year "y+1") for address information.

 - Ethnic diversity and immigration

 - Labour market and income